24pullrequests/24pullrequests/Readme.md

 ### Contributing

-We are always appreciate and happy when people contribute!Contributions are always WELCOME, have a look at our [Contributing Guide](CONTRIBUTING.md).
+We are always looking for people to contribute!
+To find out how to help out, have a look at our [Contributing Guide](CONTRIBUTING.md).

 ### Translations